-- Neonatal outreach services should have defined evidence/best practice-based standards of practice that are in-line with the needs of the parents or carers. - All clinical guidelines for outreach services should follow the neonatal unit protocol of governance (inc network guidance particularly if a hub and spoke model). - All outreach staff should work in accordance with local policies where applicable to their role, i.e. safeguarding, and infection control. - The neonatal outreach service is part of the wider neonatology workforce.
-Staff line management should be carried out by the senior outreach team lead who in turn will be line managed by the neonatal unit/paediatric matron at the local or host Trust dependent on service model in place (see service models section). - There should be a named consultant (or Advanced Neonatal Nurse Practitioner / registrar with consultant support) that has dedicated time allocated for oversight of the neonatal outreach service during working hours.
-For example, Consultant for low dependency area or postnatal ward. - There should be regular communication (i.e. regular huddles/ ward rounds) between the outreach team leads and other members of the multi-disciplinary team. - Teams should agree a suitable schedule of meetings with the neonatal unit multi-disciplinary team (including consultant/designated ANNP, psychologists, and allied health professionals) to discuss the patients in the community.
+- Neonatal outreach services should have defined evidence/best practice-based standards of practice that are in-line with the needs of the baby, parents and/or carers. - All clinical guidelines for outreach services should follow the neonatal unit protocol of governance (including network guidance particularly if a hub and spoke model). - All outreach staff should work in accordance with local policies where applicable to their role, i.e. safeguarding, and infection control. - The neonatal outreach service is part of the wider neonatology workforce.
+Staff line management should be carried out by the senior outreach team lead who in turn will be line managed by the neonatal unit/paediatric matron at the local or host Trust dependent on service model in place (see service models section). - There should be a named consultant/nurse consultant (or Advanced Neonatal Nurse Practitioner / specialty doctor (Tier 2) with consultant support) that has dedicated time allocated for oversight of the neonatal outreach service during working hours.
+For example, Consultant for low dependency area or postnatal ward. - There should be regular communication (i.e. regular huddles/ ward rounds) between the outreach team leads and other members of the multi-disciplinary team. - There should be a defined suitable schedule of meetings with the neonatal MDT (including consultant/designated ANNP, psychological professionals, clinical pharmacist and allied

-- Outreach teams should collect data and carry out audits of service delivery (see data section). - All outreach staff should be working to agreed competencies and educational standards. (see Education and training section) - Outreach teams should undertake clinical supervision and have opportunities for reflection and professional development. - Neonatal Networks/Regions should provide opportunities for regional peer support and education.
+- health professionals) to discuss babies and families in the community. - Outreach teams should collect data and carry out audits of service delivery (see data section). - All outreach staff should be working to agreed scope of practice, competencies and educational standards. (see Education and training section) - Outreach teams should undertake clinical supervision and have opportunities for reflection and professional development. - Neonatal Networks/Regions should facilitate opportunities for regional mentoring, coaching, peer support and education.